Cloudxtreme/local-cdn/README.md

 * deployDir : a relative (or absolute) path that will be created for generating deployment bundles.
 * js : an object with String => Array key/value pairs, describing each javascript bundle name and its source files.
 * css : an object with String => Array key/value pairs, describing each css bundle name and its source files.

+(Glob style wildcard strings are supported for the file paths that make up each bundle.)

 ### Run Standalone